The complete guide to Germany’s scenic timber-frame road

 Yeah.
-That’s as awesome as it sounds.
+It’s exactly as awesome as it sounds.

-What’s the deal with framework?
+What’s the deal with fachwerk?

 Stade